 Joanne Choy teaches several courses in the undergraduate psychology department focusing on applied behavior analysis.
 She joined Purdue Global as a part-time adjunct faculty member and was later promoted to a full-time faculty member.
 Choy has worked in the field of applied behavior analysis since 2014, and became a Board Certified Behavior Analyst in 2018.
 She has experience in working with children and adults who have autism spectrum disorders, ADHD, and other capacities in the home, community, and center-based settings.

-In addition to continued interest in her areas of expertise, Dr. Dixon’s more current interests lie in area of the Contextual Behavioral Sciences, including Acceptance and Commitment Therapy (ACT) and serves on ABAI’s ACT Special Interest Group as a board member.
+In addition to continued interest in her areas of expertise, Dr. Dixon’s more current interests lie in area of the Contextual Behavioral Sciences, including Acceptance and Commitment Therapy (ACT), having served on ABAI’s ACT Special Interest Group as a board member.
 Dr Dixon has presented and several national and international conferences on various topics related to ACT and behavior analysis.

 Lisa Phillips, PhD, BCBA-D, MBA, has served as a professor of Applied Behavior Analysis in the Purdue Global Graduate Psychology Department for nearly six years and is the Ethics Course Leader, SME, and Performance Management SME in the ABA program.
 Dr. Phillips is a doctoral-level behavior analyst, and a licensed clinical and interjurisdictional psychologist certified in EMDR with expertise in family services across the lifespan, supervision, business consulting, and leadership development.